bjornsiv/place_data/README.md

 You will need to run the command 'pip -r requirements.txt' to install all additional libraries into your enviroment

+You will also need to download the main dataset used from here: https://placedata.reddit.com/data/canvas-history/2022_place_canvas_history.csv.gzip
+This must be placed in the root folder

 ## Project structure